spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - publishedBy: Designates a `from` Vulnerability was made available for public use or reference by each `to` Agent.
 - reportedBy: Designates a `from` Vulnerability was first reported to a project, vendor, or tracking database for formal identification by each `to` Agent.
 - republishedBy: Designates a `from` Vulnerability's details were tracked, aggregated, and/or enriched to improve context (i.e. NVD) by each `to` Agent.
-- serializedInArtifact: The `from` SPDXDocument can be found in a serialized form in each `to` Artifact.
+- serializedInArtifact: The `from` SpdxDocument can be found in a serialized form in each `to` Artifact.
 - testedOn: The `from` Element has been tested on the `to` Element(s).
 - trainedOn: The `from` Element has been trained on the `to` Element(s).
 - underInvestigationFor: The `from` Vulnerability impact is being investigated for each `to` Element.
 The use of the `underInvestigationFor` type is constrained to `VexUnderInvestigationVulnAssessmentRelationship` classed relationships.